Achieve welding automation success

 If a company currently relies on its welders to compensate for fit-up issues, it will need to look upstream to ensure consistency.
 What processes will need to change to make sure welding operators send down uniform parts?
 Or, if vendors supply the components, can they guarantee that consistency?

 Robotics or fixed automation?

-There is a certain volume of parts that will justify the investment of automation for each company, and an accurate assessment of goals and workflow can help determine what that volume is.
+There is a certain volume of parts that will justify the investment of automation for each company.
+An accurate assessment of goals and workflow can help determine what that volume is.
 If a company makes only small runs of parts, automation becomes more challenging.
 If, however, a company can identify two or three components that can be automated, a welding robot that can be programmed to recognize those parts can offer greater flexibility and may benefit even small fabricators who may not have significant volume of a single part.

 Ready for welding automation?